Chris Rock made Black people the butt of his jokes in his lazy special | Nadine White

 Chris Rock made Black people the butt of his jokes in his lazy Netflix special

 ‘Don’t fight in front of white people,’ Rock said in his defence.
-Well, isn’t that ironic
+Well, that’s ironic.

 Chris Rock made Black people the total butt of his jokes in his new Netflix special Selective Outrage.